sonata-project/ecommerce/docs/reference/bundles/delivery.rst

 There, you're able to define several services, such as the delivery pool (regrouping all services tagged ``sonata.delivery.method``) and the delivery methods.

-The delivery pool regroups the various delivery method.
+The delivery pool regroups the various delivery methods.
 The delivery selector selects the appropriate delivery method for a given product.

 Configuration
 =============

-You can change override the Delivery selector and pool classes through the following parameters:
+You can override the Delivery selector and pool classes through the following parameters:

 * ``sonata.delivery.selector.class``
 * ``sonata.delivery.pool.class``

-You can also add your own delivery methods to the delivery pool by tagging your services with the following tag name: ``sonata.delivery.method``
+You can also add your own delivery methods to the delivery pool by tagging your services with the following tag name: ``sonata.delivery.method``.